Slins-23/neural-network/README.md

   > **(Optional)** Interval (number of batches) in which the plot (if enabled) should be updated = `plot_update_every_n_batches`<br><br>
   > **(Optional)** L1 regularization & L2 regularization rates = `model.set_regularization(num, l1_rate, l2_rate)`<br><br>

-## Dataset loading
+## Dataset setup
-### Comma delimited `.csv` dataset
+### Comma-delimited '`,`' dataset
-> The dataset must be within the `datasets` folder.
+The dataset must be within the `datasets` folder, and be comma-separated (i.e. each variable is separated by a comma '`,`' and each sample is separated y a newline).
-You can optionally filter the dataset.
+You can also optionally filter the dataset at runtime.

+The dataset loading/filtering process is further explained in the sections [Setting up a comma-delimited dataset](#setting-up-a-comma-delimited-dataset) and [(Optional) Filtering a comma-delimited dataset](#filtering-a-comma-delimited-dataset).

-If enabled, the test and/or hold-out set(s) will be sampled from the dataset based on the user given percentage.
+>If enabled, the test and/or hold-out set(s) will be sampled from the dataset based on the user given percentage.
 ### Image dataset
 >**I have only tested 3 types of images so far - RGB, RGBA, and byte sized.**